 Employees of the Hospital who have completed the minimum requirement of one year of service are eligible to participate in the Plan.
-An employee is credited with one year of service for each twelve consecutive months in which the participant has completed 1,000 or more hours of service with the employer.
-Effective January 1, 2013 the Hospital's component unit, St. Tammany Physicians Network, Inc. (STPN) became a participating employer in the Plan.
+Prior to January 1, 2023, an employee is credited with one year of service for each twelve consecutive months in which the participant has completed 1,000 or more hours of service with the employer.
+After January 1, 2023, an employee is credited with one year of service on the anniversary of the employee's hire date.